-The sixth ruling formula was the left distributive law and it could be oriented to either direction depending on the orderings on function symbols.
-Since we instructed Metis to convert it to the rule $A (B + C) \rightarrow A B + A C$, the system automatically introduced + < - as the ordering on function symbols.
+The sixth ruling formula is the left distributive law and it can be oriented in either direction depending on the orderings on function symbols.
+Since we instruct Metis to convert it to the rule $A(B+C) \rightarrow AB+AC$, the system automatically introduces +< as the ordering on function symbols.